Download a copy

 Overview

-Charities and non-governmental organisations (NGOs) are subject to sanctions laws and contravening sanctions is a criminal offence.
-Due to the international scope of activities performed by charities, not-for-profits and NGOs (organisations) who operate in the humanitarian sector, it is crucial to understand the scope and applicability of Australian sanctions to this work.
+Non-governmental organisations (NGOs) are required to comply with sanctions laws and a contravention of those laws constitutes a criminal offence.
+Given the international operations of not-for-profits and NGOs within the humanitarian sector, it is essential to clearly understand the scope and application of Australian sanctions as they pertain to this work.
 The requirement to comply with sanctions laws applies to all organisations, including staff when performing functions on behalf of their organisation, irrespective of government funding.

 However, organisations can: